 Also, the hairy version of Black-Eyed Susan (Rudbeckia hirta) tends to have a slightly higher tolerance for cold winter temperatures.

-If you’re familiar with plant hardiness zones: A zone indicates whether a plant is likely to survive the winter.
-Many Rudbeckia hirta grow well up to Zone 3.
+Are you familiar with plant hardiness zones?
+A zone indicates whether a plant is likely to survive the coldest winter temperatures that are expected where you live.
+Many Rudbeckia hirta grow well up to chilly Zone 3.
 But Rudbeckia fulgida normally grow better in Zone 4 (or warmer).
 Find your zone here.

 Last but not least, which Black-Eyed Susan is “native?”